Home › How Litigation Costs Behave > When costs continue after the outcome is already clearWhen costs continue after the outcome is already clear

 Work already commenced carries its own logic within the process.

-Completing it often aligns more readily with existing structure than stopping midway.
+Completing that work often aligns more readily with existing structure than stopping midway.

-These factors do not require any individual to act unreasonably.
+That does not require anyone to act unreasonably.

-They reflect how incentives are aligned within the structure of the process.
+It reflects how incentives and obligations operate within the structure of the process.

 Momentum without a single cause